jordanwilking/todolist/README.md

   - Better editing vs completed modes
     - Fun for practice and nice to have fewer buttons, but maybe not the most intuitive
   - Better function naming
   - The tutorial put the 'completed' logic in TodoList.
-Since the parent doesn't care about that, it's probably just preference.
-However, being able to control that state from the parent could be valuable.
+The parent needs to maintain the state when loading in the todos.

 - Ideas for final product